B2B series webinar:

 Series cost: Free for members

 Intellectual property is intrinsically related to the successful venture of new businesses.
 The protection of intellectual property through patents is often misunderstood, undervalued and overlooked by bench scientists and innovators.
 Many times, the scientist/innovator transfers the know-how surrounding a particular invention to a larger institution, but isn’t clear how this act benefits them in the long run.

-Featuring a panel of scientists and experts in patent law and tech transfer, this webinar will permit scientists, and particularly those in the business of preventing blindness, to ask questions of experts and develop win-win strategies for technology transfer and patent protection.
+Featuring a panel of scientists and experts in patent law and tech transfer, this webinar will help scientists, and particularly those in the business of preventing blindness, to develop win-win strategies for technology transfer and patent protection.

 Justin Koepsel, PhD

 Justin Koepsel is the chief of staff for Vyriad, Inc. In this role, he is responsible for assisting execution of Vyriad’s strategy and vision include management of strategic planning and budgeting, personnel hiring and career development planning, strategies for access to capital, corporate partnerships and intellectual property.
 Prior to joining Vyriad in 2020, Koepsel worked at Mayo Clinic Ventures as a technology development manager.
 He was responsible for seeking out innovative technologies within the institution and facilitating their development and commercialization paths using Ventures’ intellectual property specialists and licensing colleagues as well as interactions with clinical staff, companies, entrepreneurs and investors.

 The University of Texas Health Science Center at San Antonio